balderdashy/sails-docs/reference/Models.InstanceMethods.md

 # .toJSON()

 ### Purpose
 This method also returns a cloned model instance.
 This one however includes all instance methods.
+Be sure to read the notes on this one.

 ### Overview
 #### Parameters